afit/wlan10/README.md

 Create a [GitHub issue](https://github.com/Bertware/wlan10/issues) if you have suggestions or problems.

-## Say thanks

-Say thanks!
-Star this project so I can see the impact, [buy me some pizza](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=K4856LBVQZ25L), or leave me a message!

-## Credits
+## Credits & licensing

-Idea conceived by Bertware, coded by [Bertware](http://www.bertware.net).
+[Bertware](http://www.bertware.net) created wlan10 and ran it up until version 1.1.2.

 This project is subject to the Mozilla Public License Version 2.0.
 A copy of the license is included in this repository.

 ### Libraries used in this project
 #### GongSolutions.WPF.DragDrop

-The [`GongSolutions.WPF.DragDrop`](https://github.com/punker76/gong-wpf-dragdrop) library is used as an NuGet package, and is included in the exe in executable form.

-`GongSolutions.WPF.DragDrop` code is public under the BSD 3-Clause License.
+The [`GongSolutions.WPF.DragDrop`](https://github.com/punker76/gong-wpf-dragdrop) library is used as an NuGet package in wlan10. `GongSolutions.WPF.DragDrop` code is public under the BSD 3-Clause License.

     Copyright © 2015, Jan Karger (Steven Kirk).
 All rights reserved.